zoetrope69/rose/_posts/2015-02-16-hackpompey-open-data.md

 Thanks again to Andy and the [Innovation Space](http://www.innovationspace.org.uk/) team for allowing us to use the space and buying the pizza :pizza:, if you're looking to start up it's a good place to be.

-Thanks to [Deli Too](http://www.tripadvisor.co.uk/Restaurant_Review-g186298-d6438539-Reviews-Delicatessen_Too-Portsmouth_Hampshire_England.html) for the breakfast courtasy of [Nick Savage](http://www.port.ac.uk/school-of-computing/staff/dr-nick-savage.html) and [the School of Computing](http://www.port.ac.uk/school-of-computing/).
+Thanks to [Deli Too](http://www.tripadvisor.co.uk/Restaurant_Review-g186298-d6438539-Reviews-Delicatessen_Too-Portsmouth_Hampshire_England.html) for the breakfast courtesy of [Nick Savage](http://www.port.ac.uk/school-of-computing/staff/dr-nick-savage.html) and [the School of Computing](http://www.port.ac.uk/school-of-computing/).

-Keep your eyes peeled for the next one by following us on [twitter](http://twitter.com/hackpompey), [instagram](http://instagram.com/hackpompey) or [facebook](http://facebook.com/hackpompey), we're 'hackpompey' everywhere.
+Keep your eyes peeled for the next one by following us on [Twitter](http://twitter.com/hackpompey), [Instagram](http://instagram.com/hackpompey) or [Facebook](http://facebook.com/hackpompey), we're 'hackpompey' everywhere.

 :smile: